DDriggs00/mavlinkinterface/docs/configuration/setDefaultExecMode.md

 # setDefaultExecMode( mode )

-Sets the queuing mode to use when the common parameter execMode is not given.
+This function sets the execution mode to use when the common parameter `execMode` is not given.
-This will only work if the queue is empty, and no commands are currently executing The possible modes are as follows:
+This will only work if the queue is empty, and no commands are currently executing.
+The possible modes are as follows:

 Synchronous mode: